Will Fiberglass Insulation Burn? Here are Things You Should Know About

 Is It Safe to Burn an Old Insulation?

-Another thought you might have before burning fiberglass insulation is ‘is it safe to burn insulation?’
+Another thought you might have before burning fiberglass insulation is, ‘is it safe to burn insulation?’
 You should be aware that burning old fiberglass insulation is quite poisonous and can burn very quickly depending on the amount of resin in the fiberglass.

 The Correct Way to Throw Away Your Old Insulation

-After that, you can contact your county’s waste management department or your local garbage authority.
+After that, you can contact your county’s waste management department or local garbage authority.
 The personnel there will point you toward the nearest specialist trash disposal facility, which is usually a construction-materials disposal facility.

 In some situations, you may be required to pay a small fee to dispose of fiberglass insulation at the job site.
 You face a higher fee if you dispose of the insulation in your home’s garbage containers or dumpster.